HARVARD UNIVERSITY GRADUATE SCHOOL OF DESIGN ANNOUNCES THE WINNER OF THE 2015 WHEELWRIGHT PRIZE

 - The Wheelwright Prize is intended for independent study and may not be applied to university tuition.
 However, the grant may be applied to fees for workshops and conferences.

 The application process is entirely online.
 No submissions will be accepted by mail.
-The 2015 Wheelwright Prize is now accepting applications.
-Register by starting your application by January 23.
-(There is no fee to register.)
-Deadline for submissions is February 9, 2015.
+The 2016 Wheelwright Prize will begin accepting applications in December 2015.
+Deadline for submissions will be in January 2016.
 There is a $10 service fee to submit applications (charged by the online platform, not by Harvard GSD).

 Applicants must submit the following.
 (Materials must be in English.)